Department of Biology

 A Higher Education in Biology

-, Don't they look happy?) have all earned Ph.D.s in different areas of biology.
-So, lecture and lab courses are taught by experts in biology who enjoy teaching and helping students learn.
-HBU’s small classes facilitate mentoring by beginning a rapport during the course with the students that continues later outside of the classroom.
+The faculty members of the Biology Department (pictured above) have all earned Ph.D.s in different areas of biology.
+Each of our lecture and lab courses is taught by experts in biology who enjoy teaching and are dedicated to student learning.
+HBU’s small classes build immediate rapport that facilitates mentoring that can continue on a long-term basis outside of the classroom.

 Houston Baptist University has an established history of a successful pre-med program, while remaining strong in the general biology field.